Do you want to try Flex-rigid PCB, but you are afraid of the potential performance issues and problems during the assembly process?

 Flex-rigid boards combine rigid and flexible layers, and flex boards stick to using only flexible components.
 In other words, flexible PCBs are those that offer total flexibility.
 The choice ultimately depends on you and your application’s requirements.

 Take a look at some advantages that using flex and flex-rigid boards bring:

-• Reduced overall cost – the fact that you design smaller and thinner boards than conventional PCBs will reduce the total cost of the project.
+- Reduced overall cost – the fact that you design smaller and thinner boards than conventional PCBs will reduce the project’s total cost.